 During severe storms and hurricane-level winds, your home is vulnerable to damage.
 Strong winds often cause patio furniture and other debris to fly across open spaces, which can make contact with your home and wreak havoc its exterior.
-Glass windows are especially vulnerable, which is why being cut by broken glass is one of the most common injuries experienced during storms.
+Glass windows are especially vulnerable, which is why being cut by the broken glass is one of the most common injuries experienced during storms.
 Fortunately, there are a few simple ways that you can protect your home and your family from broken glass when the next storm rolls through your area.
 Here are eight methods for protecting your windows and your home from damage:

 Plywood is the most effective DIY method for protecting your windows from harm.
 At just a couple of dollars per square foot, plywood is an affordable, practical option for boarding up windows before an incoming storm.
 By boarding up all of the windows and glass-pane doors in your home, you can protect the glass from lawn furniture and other debris that is bound to get caught in the storm.
 If debris hits your home, the plywood offers adequate protection to prevent your windows from breaking.
 Be sure to install the plywood on the outside of your home, as it can actually prevent the glass from breaking on impact.
 Although it is a last-minute solution, it can be effective in preventing damage to your home.
 The more you prepare, the better.
 Try to have your plywood pre-cut to fit all of your required windows, and then ensure that the screw anchors are already in place to speed up your installation time.